-In 1849, Baker described visiting Indigenous people at a nearby encampment, where he met Chief Billy Hunt.
+In 1849, Baker described visiting indigenous people of North America at a nearby encampment, where he met Chief Billy Hunt.

 During the first few years of his journal, Baker occasionally mentioned farm work and of the people he enslaved; however, he wrote more about his social events and activities.
 He wrote more personally about the people he enslaved than is typical in many farm journals, including such items as the description of the untimely death in 1850 of a young girl who was enslaved, who perished of worms.

 After the first year of marriage, Baker wrote that he intended to live with his brother Thomas for a year and allow him the use of the people he enslaved.
 Thomas also owed money to Baker, which he hoped to pay back under this arrangement.
 Laura and Baker had their first child on 30 June 1850.